rikardlinde/udacity/Personal Blog Website/README.md

 ## Status
 Project is: _in progress_.
-Received a review and need to fix one thing, I have to use **display: grid;** one more time in the project.
+Waiting for a review.

 ## Inspiration